-- select, use and apply: - prescribed geographic skills in appropriate contexts - techniques and skills appropriate to a geographic research question. - produce well-structured written material, using appropriate terminology.
+- select, use and apply: - o prescribed geographic skills in appropriate contexts - techniques and skills appropriate to a geographic research question. - produce well-structured written material, using appropriate terminology.

-Type of assessment Format of assessment Time (hours) Weighting of final grade (%) SL HL SL HL External 2.75 4.5 75 80 Paper 1 Each option has a structured question and one extended answer question from a choice of two.
-1.5 2.25 35 35 Paper 2 Three structured ques- tions, based on each SL/HL core unit.
-Infographic or visual stimulus, with struc- tured questions.
+Type of Format of assessment assessment Time (hour s) Weig of fin grade al SL HL SL HL External 2.75 4.5 75 80 Paper 1 Each option has a structured question and one extended answer question from a choice of two.
+1.5 2.25 35 35 Paper 2 Three structured questions, based on each SL/HL core unit.
+Infographic or visual stimulus, with structured questions.
 One extended answer question from a choice of two.
 1.25 1.25 40 25 Paper 3 Choice of three ex- tended answer ques- tions, with two parts, based on each HL core extension unit.
-1 20 Internal 20 20 25 20 Fieldwork One written report based on a fieldwork question from any suitable syllabus topic, information collection and analysis with eval- uation.
+1 20 Internal 20 20 25 20 Fieldwork One written report based on a fieldwork question from any suitable syllabus topic, information collection and analysis with evaluation.
 20 20 25 20